 6. Forget the coupons!

-No coupons needed at Aldi, nor are they accepted.
+No coupons needed as Aldi does not accept credit cards.
 The prices are often lower than what you will find at your local store, even with a coupon.
 Of course, there are some sales at larger stores which are less than Aldi, so you do need to check your local ad and know the prices (when using your coupon), before you shop.

 7. Spend less time in the store